MisterGuilt/JEEProject-V2/README.md

 Admin login is admin, admin

-Javadoc can be found at /target/site/apidocs/index.html
+Javadoc can be generated from the comments

 SET SQL_MODE = "NO_AUTO_VALUE_ON_ZERO";
 SET AUTOCOMMIT = 0;